 A close up photo of the custom cut arched top mirror, installed in the oversized wall niche.
 Once the mirror was in place, the dark stained wood shelves were installed.
 Make sure to stain the backside of your shelves- as they too, reflect in the mirror!

-On my Spanish Home Design Blog I like to showcase clients with excellent taste in materials, and who have chosen to be different in creating their beautiful projects.
+I like to showcase my clients who have excellent taste in materials, and have chosen to be uniquely different in creating their beautiful projects.

 AFTER Photo: This Southern California Spanish style kitchen incorporates unique material combinations to create a special high end look.
 Reclaimed brick was purchased out of Europe, and was used on the walls- creating a perfect backdrop for the plaster hood.